rhysbrettbowen/Underscore.Extras/README.md

 ### put(object, string, value) ###

-will remove object[string] is value is undefined, else will put it on the object
+will remove object[string] is value is undefined, else will put it on the object, string can be a dot delimitted namespace

 ### get(string, object, *item) ###